hansikachaudhary/event-tracker-api/README.md

-# 📌 Event Tracker API (Keploy Session 2 - Task 1: API Testing)
+# 📌 Event Tracker API (Keploy Session 3 Task: Writing Tests)

 A backend API server built using Node.js, Express.js, and MongoDB Atlas.
 It supports full CRUD operations on events.
 This task focuses on writing **unit**, **integration**, and **API tests** to ensure high reliability and code coverage.